shubhamarora03/ML_Workbench_Setup/README.md

 # Machine Learning Framework for Ubuntu 20.04

 1. If you are a windows user then you must install Oracle Virtual toolbox for installing Ubuntu OS.
--Link for downloading Virtual Box: - https://www.virtualbox.org/
+- Link for downloading Virtual Box: - [VirtualBox](https://www.virtualbox.org/ "VirtualBox")

 2. Then you must download Ubuntu ISO file 20.04 from the below link.
    Link for downloading Ubuntu ISO file: - https://ubuntu.com/download/desktop#download